NanoKnow: How to Know What Your Language Model Knows: Experimental Setup

 To answer these questions, we make use of the nanochat~\cite{nanochat} family of models, which were entirely pre-trained on the FineWeb-Edu corpus discussed in Section~\ref{sec:dataset_projection}.
 We consider three nanochat model sizes: d20 ($\approx$ 561M parameters); d32 ($\approx$ 1.9B parameters); and d34 ($\approx$ 2.2B parameters).
 To ensure the robustness of our results to any variations in how models were trained, each evaluation is run with multiple open-source checkpoints for each model scale.

-Across experiments, we use any of the following three prompting setups.
-The first is a ``Closed-Book'', where nanochat is only prompted with the question.
-The second is ``w/ FineWeb context'', where nanochat is ``reminded'' with the oracle answer passage from its pre-training data; and, lastly, for SQuAD we also evaluate nanochat with the original context, ``w/ Original Context'', where nanochat is provided the original answer context from SQuAD.\footnote{As NQ is an open-domain QA task, there does not exist a singular, default ``original context'', thus for simplicity we do not consider it in our experiments.} As FineWeb-Edu documents are very long, for these experiments, we only consider the surrounding context window of 200 words around the first matched answer (approximately 100 words before and 100 words after the answer).
+Across experiments, we use the following three prompting setups.
+The first is ``Closed-Book'', where nanochat is only prompted with the question.
+The second is ``w/ FineWeb Context'', where nanochat is ``reminded'' with the oracle answer passage from its pre-training data; and, lastly, for SQuAD, we also evaluate nanochat with the original context, ``w/ Original Context'', where nanochat is provided the original answer context from SQuAD.\footnote{As NQ is an open-domain QA task, there does not exist a singular, default ``original context'', thus for simplicity we do not consider it in our experiments.} As FineWeb-Edu documents are very long, for these experiments, we only consider the surrounding context window of 200 words around the first matched answer (approximately 100 words before and 100 words after the answer).

 To evaluate the accuracy of responses generated by nanochat, we use two approaches.
-The first is an exact match (EM) evaluation which checks if any of the predefined correct answers exactly appear in the model's output.
+The first is exact match (EM), computed using the standard evaluation scripts commonly used by the community for these benchmarks.
+EM checks if any of the predefined correct answers exactly appear in the model's output.
 If there is a match, the answer is deemed correct; otherwise the answer is deemed incorrect.
-The next method we consider is an LLM-Judge, which given nanochat's output and the predefined correct answers, classifies nanochat's output as correct or not.
+The other method we consider is an LLM-Judge, which given nanochat's output and the predefined correct answers, classifies nanochat's output as correct or not.
 For this, we leverage Qwen3-14B~\cite{yang2025qwen3}.